 The UK’s major deep-water ports can be accessed via both the UK rail and motorway networks.
 All four of the country’s biggest sea freight ports are within four hours’ drive time.

 Doncaster Sheffield Airport, four miles away, is connected to iPort via the Great Yorkshire Way.
 The airport’s main runway is 2,893 metres long and 30 metres wide and can accommodate the largest passenger and freight aircraft currently in service.
 Growth is on the agenda too – the airport’s masterplan sets out a vision is to handle 250,000 tonnes of cargo per year.

-In total, 53.4 million people live within four hours’ drive-time, comprising 81% of the UK population or 87% of the mainland population (excluding Northern Ireland).
-Moreover, the four main UK container ports are all within four hours’ drive-time of iPort.
+In total, 60.4 million people – 91% of the UK population – live within four hours’ drive-time of iPort.
+The four main UK container ports are all within four hours’ drive-time.

 iPort has a strong local workforce with ample capacity for future growth.
 Further demographics information is available on request.